euler-xyz/median-oracle/README.md

 ![](pics/uniswap-ring-buffer-sizes.png)

 The initial data is skewed since the buffer is being populated.
 Once the horizontal bands start we are at the steady state.
 We haven't investigated this distribution in detail, but believe the bands have to do with how many iterations the binary search requires.
 By contrast, our proposed oracle is not affected at all by larger ring buffer sizes (assuming that the desired window is satisfiable).

-### Accumulation of Quantisation Error

-Quantisation error doesn't aggregate with median, does with mean FIXME: flesh out

 ## Future Optimisations